Call off the man hunt.

 Was he a mirage?
 Had you temporarily gone insane?
 What changed between the too good to be true first date and the disastrous crash back down to earth?

-I believe the answer lies in the expectation gulf between the first two stages of dating.
-Let me explain.
+The answer lies in the expectation gulf between the first two stages of dating.

 Don’t worry, it happens to the best of us.
 Neuroscientists found that your brain literally shuts down and roofies you during infatuation.